 Please obtain and include previous hospital and ED investigations in the referral where possible.

 What if I am unable to provide a mandatory test result due to locality or availability of the test?

-You can make note of this under one of the free text fields under “Reason for referral and additional clinical information” section on the referral.
+You can make note of this in a free text field in the referral.
 Please mark this clearly as the referral may be returned as incomplete if this is not indicated.